 Modern Slavery Statement

-1 This statement is published in accordance with section 54 of the Act, and relates to the financial year January 2021 to December 2021.
-It was approved by the Board of Directors on 11th February 2021.
+This statement is published in accordance with section 54 of the Act and relates to the financial year January 2023 to December 2023.
+It was approved by the Board of Directors on 22nd February 2023.

-InterQuest Holdings is a limited company operating in the recruitment sector.
-We provide introduction services and supply temporary workers in the Analytics, Digital, Information Security, Technology and Telecom sectors.
+InterQuest Group UK Ltd is a limited company operating in the recruitment and technology consulting sectors.
+We provide consulting services and supply permanent and temporary workers in the Analytics, Digital, Information Security, Technology, Risk, Regulation and Compliance sectors.

-All of the hirers that we work with, and all of the work-seekers we provide, are known to and identified by our staff.
+All of the businesses that we work with and all of the work-seekers we provide, are known to and identified by our staff.
 All of the temporary workers we supply are identified by our staff.
 Some of these work-seekers operate through their own limited companies.
 Some of our work-seekers are supplied via other businesses, who facilitate providing them to the eventual hiring company.

-In addition, InterQuest Holdings has the following policies which incorporate ethical standards for our staff.
+In addition to this statement, InterQuest Group UK Ltd has the following policies which incorporate ethical standards for our staff.

 - Corporate social responsibility policy,

-InterQuest Holdings policies are established by our senior leadership team, based on advice from HR professionals, industry best practice, and in consultation with Group Legal Counsel.
+InterQuest Group UK Ltd’s policies are established by our senior leadership team, based on advice from HR professionals, industry best practice, and in consultation with Group Legal Counsel.
 We review our policies annually, or as needed to adapt to changes.

 Policies, processes and procedures are in place in order to:

-- Mitigate the risk of slavery and human trafficking occurring within InterQuest Holdings by ensuring full compliance with UK Visas and Immigration (UKVI) “right to work” checks;
+- Mitigate the risk of slavery and human trafficking occurring within InterQuest Group UK Ltd by ensuring full compliance with UK Visas and Immigration (UKVI) “right to work” checks;

 - Monitor and address any emerging issues of concern and protect whistleblowers.